How to Start a Business In Tennessee

 Sole proprietorships.
 Sole proprietors pay federal taxes on business income as part of their personal federal income tax returns.

 Partnerships.
-Partners in general partnerships pay federal taxes on partnership income.
-Partners in other kinds of Tennessee partnerships, such as Limited Liability Partnerships (LLPs) also must pay an excise tax and a franchise tax.
+Partners in general partnerships pay federal taxes on their share of the partnership income.
+Limited partnerships and LLPs must pay franchise and excise taxes.
 LLPs also must file an annual report.

 LLCs.
 Members pay federal taxes on their share of LLC income on federal tax returns.
-In addition, LLCs themselves must pay an excise tax and a franchise tax.
-Tennessee LLCs also must file an annual report with the Tennessee SOS.
-See Tennessee LLC Annual Report and Tax Requirements for more information.
+The LLC itself must pay excise and franchise taxes and file an annual report with the SOS.
+See our article on Tennessee LLC annual report and tax requirements for more.

 Corporations.
-A shareholder-employee with a salary must pay federal income tax on his or her personal federal tax return.
-The corporation itself is subject to Tennessee corporation taxes.
-Corporations also must file an annual report with the Tennessee SOS.
+A shareholder-employee with a salary must pay federal income tax on their personal federal tax return.
+The corporation itself is subject to Tennessee franchise and excise taxes.
+Corporations also must file an annual report with the SOS.
+Shareholders must also pay federal taxes on the dividends they receive from the corporation.

-Business insurance can protect your company and your personal assets from the fallout of unexpected disasters, such as personal injury lawsuits or natural catastrophes.
-An insurance agent can help you explore the different coverage options for your business, such as general liability insurance to protect you against claims relating to bodily injury or property damage.
-To learn more, see Nolo's article, What Types of Insurances Does Your Small Business Need?
+Regardless of your industry or type of business, you should look into getting insurance coverage for your business.
+Business insurance can protect your business and your personal assets from unexpected events, such as personal injury lawsuits and natural catastrophes.
+An insurance agent can help you explore the different coverage options for your business.

 9. Open a Business Bank Account